Ruben Nicolai: RTL

 Since 2019, Nicolai presents the quiz show Ik weet er alles van! which serves as replacement for the soap opera Goede tijden, slechte tijden during its summer break.
 He also presents Ik weet er alles van!
 VIPS with celebrities and Ik weet er alles van!
 Junior with children.
 Since 2019, he presents the Dutch version of The Masked Singer.
 In 2020, Nicolai and Belgian actor and presenter Kürt Rogiers presented the television show Lego Masters in which teams from the Netherlands and Flanders compete to build the best constructions using Lego.
 The show returned in 2021 for its second season.

 In 2022, Nicolai presented the show Volg je me nog? in which two teams answer questions about online media.
 The team captains were Tijl Beckand and Nynke de Jong.
 He presented the television show Domino Challenge in which duos compete to create and topple the best domino patterns.
 He also presented The Big Show met Ruben Nicolai, a television show similar to Michael McIntyre's Big Show hosted by British comedian Michael McIntyre.
 Since 2022, Nicolai, Tijl Beckand, Ruben van der Meer and Jeroen van Koningsbrugge perform theatre shows under the name TAFKAL (The Artists Formerly Known As Lama's).

 He presented the television show Doet-ie 't of doet-ie 't niet in 2024.
 Gerard Joling and Ruben Nicolai presented the television show Te land, ter zee en in de lucht.
 In 2025, Nicolai and Kürt Rogiers present the fourth season of Lego Masters, titled Lego Masters: Out of the Box.
 He also presents the television show De Erfgenaam in which he searches for people that can receive an unclaimed inheritance.

-As of November 2024, he is scheduled to present the 2025 television show Pandora's Box.
+In 2026, he presented the television show Pandora, a reality game show which revolves around a box inspired by Pandora's box, an artifact in Greek mythology.
+In February 2026, he became one of the presenters of the ninth season of the show Kopen Zonder Kijken after Martijn Krabbé was no longer able to present the show due to his health.
+Krabbé did the voice-over and the show was presented by multiple presenters.
+In the show, people purchase a home without having seen it first and the team of Kopen Zonder Kijken makes all relevant decisions based on budget and preferences.

 Personal life

 Nicolai studied theatre, film and television studies in Utrecht, Netherlands.
 He is father of two daughters.
+His relationship with Laurien ended in 2013 after eleven years.
+He was also in a relationship with Paulien from 2019 to 2025.